 The Dining Schoolboys: A class of Schoolboys eats communal dinners from a large pot that can hold M servings of porridge.
 When a Schoolboy wants to eat, he helps himself from the pot unless it is empty in which case he waits for the pot to be filled.
 If the pot is empty, the cook refills the pot with M servings.
-The operations carried out by the cook and the Schoolboys are fill pot() and get serving() Model the behaviour of the pot using a monitor and write code to respectively. implement this monitor in SR.
+The operations carried out by the cook and the Schoolboys are fill pot() and get serving() Model the behaviour of the pot using a monitor and implement this respectively. monitor in SR.

---[End of Question 2]-
+--[End of Question 2]---